Jonathon Porritt: Population Matters

 Porritt is a patron of the population concern charity Population Matters, formerly known as the Optimum Population Trust.
-Porritt has stated that population growth is a serious threat to the global environment and that family planning, including both birth control and abortion, is a part of the answer to global warming.
-He recommends that people should have no more than two children.

-Porritt has asserted that "promotion of reproductive health is one of the most progressive forms of intervention" that could be used to reduce carbon emissions.
+He has stated that population growth is a serious threat to the global environment and that family planning, including both birth control and abortion, is a part of the answer to global warming.
+He recommends that people should have no more than two children, and has asserted that "promotion of reproductive health is one of the most progressive forms of intervention" that could be used to reduce carbon emissions.

 Porritt's views are based in part on a 2009 report by Thomas Wire at the London School of Economics, commissioned by Optimum Population Trust.
-It compared the cost-effectiveness of access to family planning with other interventions such as low-carbon technologies, and concluded that access to family planning, by decreasing population and the subsequent human carbon footprint, could have a substantial impact on global warming.

-Similar views are supported by other researchers and international organizations.
+It compared the cost-effectiveness of access to family planning with other interventions—such as low-carbon technologies—and concluded that access to family planning, by decreasing population and the subsequent human carbon footprint, could have a substantial impact on global warming.
+Similar views are supported by other researchers and international organisations.

-Porritt's remarks on the subject in 2009 caused outrage among anti-abortionists and some religious leaders.
-Porritt was also criticized for praising China for its one-child family policy, which has reduced birth rates but is described as coercive, cruel and causing "immeasurable suffering".
-Although the Green Party, Population Matters and other organizations assert that they only support voluntary use of family planning, calls for population control raise fears that it will be coercively used in ways that infringe human rights.

-Porritt remained definite about his position.
+Porritt's remarks in 2009 drew criticism from anti-abortion groups and some religious leaders.
+He was also criticised for praising China's one-child policy.
+Human rights organisations and academics have characterised the policy as coercive and as causing significant suffering.
+Although the Green Party and Population Matters state that they support only voluntary family planning, critics have argued that population control policies risk being applied coercively in ways that infringe human rights.
+Porritt remained definite about his position: